 - Poor language quality of the paper that cannot be understood by readers.

-- After reviewing, the Editor looks over the Referee Reports and, in some circumstances, may ask for another reviewer to provide one more Referee Report.
+- After reviewing, the Editorial Board examines the Referee Reports and may request another reviewer to provide one more Referee Report in some cases.

-- Author(s) can obtain Referee Reports, if necessary, without being aware of the reviewers’ identities.
-If there are any recommendations in the reviewing process to make certain corrections to the manuscript, the corresponding author should send the revised article along with the file “Response to reviewers’ comments” in which all experts’ comments should be answered.
-Authors may also disagree with an editorial decision by offering their own arguments and explanations.
+- Author(s) receive the Referee Reports the reviewers’ names.
+If there are any recommendations for corrections to the manuscript, the corresponding author should send the revised article along with a file titled “Response to Reviewers’ Comments” in which all experts’ comments should be addressed.
+Authors may also disagree with an reviewers’ decision by offering own arguments and explanations.
+The opinions and suggestions expressed in the articles do not necessarily coincide with the point of view of the Editorial Board.
+Authors are responsible for the reliability of the information presented in articles, including the accuracy of names, statistical data, surnames, and quotes.

-- The accepted paper sends for further publishing production.
-If rejected, the manuscript is sent to the author(s).
-If the article has positive reviews and permission for publication, all co-authors must sign the “Author’s Agreement” to publish the revised version of the manuscript.
+- The revised manuscript, approved by the reviewers, is prepared for publication.
+If the manuscript is rejected, the author(s) is/are informed about this decision.
+If the article has received positive reviews and permission for publication, all co-authors must sign the “Author’s Agreement” to publish the revised version of the manuscript.